ProgrammePart-time, 1 year (while still at school)

 For more informationEmail firstname.lastname@example.org

-To enrol you must be in Year 11, 12 or 13 at secondary school.
-You must also be a New Zealand citizen or permanent resident, or hold a visa which allows you to be enrolled in a New Zealand secondary school.
+To enrol you must be in Year 11, 12 or 13 at a secondary school and a New Zealand citizen, permanent resident or hold a visa that allows you to be enrolled in a New Zealand secondary school.

 If English isn't your first language, you may be required to provide evidence of your English language skills.
 Refer to the Acceptable Alternatives Chart or contact us for an assessment.